Pretibial Myxoedema Quiz

 Developed by doctors.

-Pretibial myxedema is waxy discoloration and induration of skin of the anterior part of the lower legs.
-It is usually caused due to thyroid disease.
+Pretibial myxedema is a waxy discoloration and hardening of the skin on the front part of the lower legs.
+It is caused by thyroid disease.
+It can present as lumps, scaling plaques and swelling.
+It is also called Graves’ dermopathy.

 Excessive hair growth on the body